 By Jon Shelby, Vice President, Business Development

-There is no doubt that the most prevalent trend in unified communications is its Cloud UC offers (UCaaS).
-I was able to spend some time talking with many of the unified communications industry’s top players in Cloud, Hosted, and UCaaS technologies at UC Strategies’ recent BC Summit.
+There is no doubt that the most prevalent trend in Unified Communications is its Cloud UC offers (UCaaS).
+I was able to spend some time talking with many of the UC industry’s top players in cloud, hosted, and UCaaS technologies at UC Strategies’ recent BC Summit.

 What’s the big news?
-90% of businesses will be making a big Cloud decision in the next two years.
+Ninety percent of businesses will be making a big Cloud decision in the next two years.
 Let’s take a look at why.

-Companies have been offering Cloud and hosted voice solutions for more than 20 years—really, further back when you consider Centrex and the days of renting systems from Bell.
-Back in the digital era of the 90s, the hosted offers were a kluge with digital phones supported by a hosted PBX and connected over a T1; similar to, but different from, the traditional Centrex services that had largely been replaced by on-premise PBX systems by the mid-90s.
+Companies have been offering cloud and hosted voice solutions for more than 20 years—really, further back when you consider Centrex and the days of renting systems from Bell.
+Back in the digital era of the 90s, the hosted offers were nothing more than a “kluge” with digital phones supported by a hosted PBX and connected over a T1 — similar to, but also different from, the traditional Centrex services that had largely been replaced by on-premise PBX systems by the mid-90s.
 These mid-90s “cloud” offerings had some traction in the SMB market, but never managed to gain market share in the enterprise space.
 It could be said that the voice business is coming full circle, back to the Centrex systems of early 1980s.

 In the late 1990s and early 2000s, as IP became more mature, the industry began to see IP-based hosted offers.
 Most of the IP-based hosted offers resided in the SMB space as an offer to small businesses that were geographically local to the host.

 Most UCaaS offers now are driven by major voice switches from Broadsoft, Cisco, and Microsoft.
-Almost every large integrator that is forward-looking has a truly hosted offer, including Cisco HCS, Microsoft Office 365, and well-capitalized new players like Vonage and RingCentral riding on a Broadsoft platform—not to mention dozens of much smaller companies building out their own unified communications Cloud offers.
+Almost every large integrator that is forward-looking has a truly hosted offer, including Cisco HCS, Microsoft Office 365, and well-capitalized new players like Vonage and RingCentral riding on a Broadsoft platform—not to mention dozens of much smaller companies building out their own UC cloud offers.

 Past predictions didn’t hold true

-Adoption of unified communications, and specifically Cloud and hosted unified communications, has been markedly below industry forecasts.
-Data shows that market adoption of UCaaS is less than 25% of what was predicted by Gartner five years ago.
+Adoption of Unified Communications, and specifically Cloud and hosted Unified Communications, has been markedly below industry forecasts.
+Data shows that market adoption of UCaaS is less than 25 percent of what was predicted by Gartner five years ago.
 Why the low growth curve?